OlivierBinette/assert/README.md

 <!-- badges: end -->

-**assert** provides a replacement to `stopifnot` and `assertthat::assert_that` which provides more informative error messages.
+**assert** provides a replacement to `stopifnot` and `assertthat::assert_that` for more informative error messages.

 <img src="gif.gif" width="700">